 Simeprevir (Olysio) is a NS3/4A protease inhibitor approved by FDA for treatment of HVC infection, genotype 1, in combination with PEG Interferon and Ribaviran, with response rates of 60 (prior partial and null responders) to 80% (prior relapsers and patients without prior treatment exposure).

 Sofosbuvir (Sovaldi) is a nucleotide analog NS5B polymerase inhibitor, with significant efficacy (response rates of 80-90%) established in subjects with HCV genotype 1,2,3, or 4 infection, including those patients

 with liver cancer, awaiting liver transplantation and those with HCV/HIV coinfection.
 Another promising advantage for patients is shorter periods of treatment, from 12-24 weeks in total.

 These new drug releases will definitely change the efficacy and compliance of treatment regimen of our patients with promising rates of virus eradication.
 We invite you to contact us for initial evaluation and discussion of this growing and concerning chronic liver disorder.

-If you have symptoms of GERD or Acid Reflux Disease and would like more information or to schedule an appointment to meet with one of our physicians to discuss upper endoscopy procedure using high definition endoscopes, please contact our office at (239) 593-6201 or send an email with the subject “Barrett’s Esophagus” to email@example.com.
+If you would like to schedule an appointment to meet with one of our physicians or to discuss these new drug treatments, please contact our office at (239) 593-6201 or send an email with the subject “Liver Infection Treatment” to firstname.lastname@example.org.

 Why Choose Us?